IGST Exemption List

 - Drugs, medicines and medical equipments required for the treatment of the victims of the Bhopal Gas Leak Disaster.

 - Goods imported into India for relief and rehabilitation purposes, in accordance with the terms of any agreement in force between the GoI and any foreign Government.
-These goods cannot be sold or otherwise disposed of in India except with the prior approval or subject to conditions as may be prescribed by the GoI.
+These goods cannot be sold or otherwise disposed of in India except with the prior approval or subject to conditions prescribed by the GoI.

 - Articles of food and edible material supplied as free gifts to the GoI by the agencies approved by the UNO or the EEC.